kytos/kytos/docs/developer/how_to_contribute.rst

 --------------------------

-If you have questions about how to use any component of the Kytos project, direct them to our dev mailing list.
-We are also available on IRC.
-Check the details in the :doc:`/home/get_help` section.
+If you have questions about how to use any component of the Kytos project, direct them to our `Slack channel <https://join.slack.com/t/kytos/shared_ invite/enQtMjk0MTM0NjQwOTE1LTE2N2UyNWE2YjNjNzY0MTNiNDNiY2JmNGFlMGQxY2I5Y2IxY jBhMTkwZjZjNDQ4Zjk3ZjExZGFjNGYzMzRjMDM>`_.

 .. _contributing-issue: